Will Smith says he ‘lost it’ when he slapped Chris Rock

 The “Fresh Prince of Bel-Air” star sat down with Noah to promote his new movie “Emancipation,” which debuts in select theaters on Dec.
 1.

-He says he hopes his actions will not taint the success of the movie.
+He says he hopes his actions will not taint the movie’s success.

 Since the incident, the Academy of Motion Picture Arts and Sciences has banned Smith from attending the Oscars for the next 10 years.
 This summer, the actor issued a public apology to Rock.

 Meanwhile, Rock has dropped jokes here and there about the infamous slap.
-Many are expecting him to address it fully during his live Netflix special coming in 2023.
+Many expect him to address it fully during his live Netflix special coming in 2023.